 Send Form 943 to the IRS by January 31 of the following year.
 Send it with payment of any taxes due that you are not required to deposit.
-If you deposited all taxes when due, you have until February 10 to file Form 943.
+If you deposited all taxes when due, you have 10 additional days to file.